-3.8 Oxygen side-mount Manual Adding Valve
+3.9 Oxygen Manual Adding Valve

-For adding gases to the breathing loop, the FLEX2 CCR is equipped with manual adding valves (MAVs).
+For adding gases to the breathing loop, the FX CCR is equipped with manual adding valves (MAVs).

-The Oxygen side-mount Manual Adding Valve (Oxygen SM MAV) is intended for manual addition of oxygen to the breathing loop.
+The Oxygen Manual Adding Valve (Oxygen MAV) is intended for manual addition of oxygen to the breathing loop.

-The Oxygen SM MAV has one outlet controlled by the manual push-button and one passthrough outlet.
-The manual trigger outlet is used for manual addition of oxygen to the breathing loop and is connected to the oxygen injection port on the Top Head by an LP hose.
-The pass-through outlet is connected by an LP hose to the oxygen inlet port located at the top centre of the Top Head to supply the solenoid.
+The Oxygen MAV has one outlet controlled by the manual push-button and one pass-through outlet.
+The manual trigger outlet is used for manual addition of oxygen to the breathing loop and is connected by an LP hose to the oxygen injection port on the exhalation L-piece.
+The pass-through outlet is connected by an LP hose to the oxygen inlet port located at the FX Head to supply the solenoid.